rfinnegan111/FYP-Research-Repo/README.md

 Project Description:

-This project analyses the Artificial Intelligence state of art and the impact on cyberse- curity.
+This project analyses the Artificial Intelligence state of art and the impact on cybersecurity.
 It examines developments within the field and the associated security impacts.
 Furthermore, the project covers AI Ethics, scoping the characteristics of an Ethical AI alongside risks and concerns.